Why You’ll Need a SEMA Racking Inspection Course in 2018?

 Become a SARI & 4 Other Benefits of SEMA Racking Inspection Training

-SEMA racking inspection training is the industry standard for rack safety
+SEMA racking inspection training is the industry standard for rack safety.

 SEMA (Storage Equipment Manufacturers Association) racking inspection training has many benefits.
 One particular SEMA racking inspection course, for example, is the best way for anyone with a background in engineering to become an “expert” third-party racking inspector in the eyes of HSE (Health and Safety Executive).
 This particular course (the SEMA approved racking inspectors scheme) is the one which HSE references directly in HSG76 and — as such — it’s often seen as the industry standard.